Eastern Europe: Budapest, Krakow and Prague

 DAYS 5-9: KRAKOW

 Next we’ll head to the charming city of Krakow!
-Fall in love with this city and enjoy all of the sights just a short walk from our hotel including the largest medieval town square in Europe and the colorful Florianska, the main shopping street in Krakow.
+Fall in love with Poland and enjoy all of the sights just a short walk from our hotel including the largest medieval town square in Europe and the colorful Florianska, the main shopping street in Krakow.
 When wandering down the cobbled streets gets you hungry, prepare to indulge in some delicious cuisines.
-Of course, the pierogies will be plentiful, and we’ll even have a chance to make our very own at a pierogi cooking class!
+Of course, the pierogis will be plentiful, and we’ll even have a chance to make our very own at a pierogi cooking class!
 We’ll visit the majestic Wawel Castle and go underground to the legendary Dragon’s Den.
 We’ll get a brief introduction to World War II history in Kazimierz, the Jewish District which was an independent city until the 19th century, and even stop for a snack at a cafe that was made famous by the movie “Schindler’s List.”
 Then we’ll have a first-hand look at the Holocaust on our tour of Auschwitz-Birkenau, an experience that will surely stay with you for the rest of your life.
 This visit to the infamous Nazi concentration camps gives us an opportunity to reflect on a very dark chapter in history.
 We’ll end our time in Krakow soaking up the sun in the town square, shopping for souvenirs in the Cloth Hall, and climbing St. Mary’s bell tower for a fantastic view of the city.

 DAYS 9-13: PRAGUE

 Our final destination will be the capital of the Czech Republic.
 Upon arrival in Prague, you’ll be transported into a fairytale city so magical you’ll feel like you stepped inside a story book!
-We’ll bike through the streets of this medieval city to the Old Town Square and famous Astronomical clock, cross the river with a beautiful view of the Charles Bridge, sign the John Lennon wall, and discover why this is one of the hottest destinations in Eastern Europe!
+We’ll bike through the streets of this medieval city to the Old Town Square and famous Astronomical Clock, cross the river with a beautiful view of the Charles Bridge, sign the John Lennon wall, and discover why this is one of the hottest destinations in Eastern Europe!
 We’ll enjoy delicious Czech food such as goulash and bread dumplings and even sample fried cheese at some critically acclaimed restaurants that have been featured on Anthony Bourdain’s No Reservations.
 We’ll head up to the Prague Castle District to watch the changing of the guard, visit the impressive architecture of St. Vitus Cathedral, and wander down the adorable “Golden Lane,” a street of tiny, colorful houses dating back to the 15th century where goldsmiths and artisans once lived.
-We’ll cruise down the river on a jazz dinner cruise, allowing us to enjoy the view of Prague from a different perspective.
-You’ll also have the option of taking a day trip to Cesky Krumlov, where we will climb the bell tower for incredible views of the red roofed houses, wander the charming bohemian town, and even have the opportunity to kayak or raft the river that cuts through the village!
+We’ll float down the river on a jazz dinner cruise, allowing us to enjoy the view of Prague from a different perspective.
+Take a day trip to Cesky Krumlov, where we will climb the bell tower for incredible views of the red roofed houses, wander the charming bohemian town, and even have the opportunity to kayak or raft the river that cuts through the village!

 Who can go on this trip?
 What kind of teen typically goes on this trip?